Converting an equirectangular image to a cylindrical panoramic projection

 The source code implementing the projections below is only available on request for a small fee.
 It includes an invitation to convert an image of your choice to verify the code does what you seek.
 For more information please contact the author.

 In what follows I describe software for extracting a cylindrical panorama from an equirectangular (spherical) projection.
 There are various reasons why one might want to do this, the driver here is creating images for large scale cylindrical displays.
-Diagramatically, for some displays and 360 cameras used by the author this diagram illustrates the geometry.
+Diagrammatically, for some displays and 360 cameras used by the author this diagram illustrates the geometry.

 Usage string